bevyengine/bevy/docs/plugins_guidelines.md

 ## Bevy Version Supported

-Indicating which version of your plugin works with which version of Bevy can be a great help for your users.
-Some of your user may be using an older version of Bevy for any number of reason, you can help them finding which version of your plugin they should use.
-This can be shown as a simple table in your readme with each version of Bevy with a working version of your plugin.
+Indicating which version of your plugin works with which version of Bevy can be helpful for your users.
+Some of your users may be using an older version of Bevy for any number of reasons, you can help them find which version of your plugin they should use.
+This can be shown as a simple table in your readme with each version of Bevy and the corresponding compatible version of your plugin.

 |bevy|bevy_awesome_plugin|
 |---|---|